NextChapterSoftware/ec2-action-builder/README.md

 - Once EC2 boot has completed, user-data script is executed
 - Runner binary registers itself with GitHub API using the current job ID
 - Once the Runner is registered, control is transferred to the next job (this is your build job)
-- Upon a job completion (failure/success), Shutdown script is triggered to kill the instance with a 1 minute delay
+- Upon a job completion (failure/success), Shutdown script is triggered to `terminate` the instance with a 1 minute delay

 ### Spot instance provisioning
 - Script looks up On-Demand price for the supplied instance type